dubisx/EMCT_final/README.md

 ### 3. Generator.ipynb ###

 3.1.
-Initialize the tokenizer, choose and initialize the model, and load in the model weights from their directories.
+Initialize the tokenizer, choose and initialize the model, and load in the model weights from their directories. (when changing an already initialized model, you must reload the notebook)

 3.2.
 Select a MIDI file to use as a prompt.
 You can view the plotted piano roll and listen to the loaded file inside the notebook.